pulibrary/ExcelAlmaLookup/README.md

 ## Running the Query
 After selecting or confirming the range of cells to look up, the field to search, and the result type(s), click “OK” to begin the lookup process.
 You will see the tool populating the result column(s) with the retrieved values.
 Hidden rows will be skipped.
 If a record contains multiple instances of the desired result field/subfield (or, if a call number/location search is done and a record has multiple holdings), then all instances will be placed in the result cell, separated by “broken vertical bar” characters (¦).
 If multiple bibliographic records are retrieved by a single search value, the desired field from each record will be placed in the result cell, separated by solid vertical bars (|).

 A small dialog box will show the progress of the query.
 You can terminate it at any time by clicking the "Stop Searching" button.
+You do not have to keep the spreadsheet in the foreground while it is searching.
+However, you may find that Excel performs more slowly in general until the search is complete.

 ### Reporting Bugs and Making Suggestions